 The Compressed Air Line Isolation program is a direct benefit offered to customers who have a qualified compressed-air contractor install a programmable line isolation device on their 15 HP or greater existing rotary screw compressor that is not already shut down daily.
 The line must have a minimum of two weeks of logging done before the line isolation device is installed and a minimum of two weeks of logging done after installation to show kWh savings.
 This program is available to all commercial electric customers with compressed-air systems that meet the HP requirement, have rotary screw compressors, and currently do not shut off their systems.
-Contractors who perform the logging data with savings report within 90 days after the installation has been completed.
+Contractors who perform the logging can receive 20¢ per kWh saved, and must submit a completed rebate form, invoice, photos, and logging data with savings report within 90 days after the installation has been completed.
 Avista will send a check to the contractor after the project is approved.
 The incentive will not exceed the total amount on the invoice.
 Each rebate will be qualified and processed within iEnergy with the current-year calculator.
 This program is promoted by trade allies, Avista account executives, the Avista website, and Avista marketing efforts.
 The website is also used to communicate program requirements, incentives, and forms.

-TABLE 54 - COMMERCIAL/INDUSTRIAL COMPRESSED AIR LINE ISOLATION PROGRAM MEASURES AND INCENTIVES
+TABLE 51: COMMERCIAL/INDUSTRIAL COMPRESSED AIR LINE ISOLATION PROGRAM MEASURES AND INCENTIVES

-Projected Participation Per-Unit kWh Savings Incentive Compressed Air 7 Unit 6,000 \$1,440
+Projected Participation Per-Unit kWh Savings Incentive Compressed air 7 Unit 6,000 \$ 1,440